eddins/imview/README.md

 # IMVIEW Image Display Function

 The MATLAB function `imview` displays a binary, grayscale, or RGB image.
 It is intended to be used instead of `imshow` in most cases.
-It has several important differences in behavior:
+It behaves better with other MATLAB graphics functions, and it uses a higher quality image interpolation.

+Here are the specific differences between `imview` and `imshow`:

 - `imview` does not resize the figure containing the image display.
 Instead, the image is displayed in the current axes in the current figure without changing the figure or axes size.
 - `imview` displays the image using bilinear interpolation and antialiasing, unless individual pixels are larger than about 0.2 inches.
 In that case, the interpolation switches automatically to nearest neighbor, and a pixel grid is shown.
 The function `imshow` uses nearest neighbor interpolation by default.